Download the Fact Sheet (Updated 2015)

 - Immigrants accounted for 21% of total economic output in the Houston metropolitan area and 16% of economic output in the Dallas metropolitan area as of 2007 , according to a study by the Fiscal Policy Institute.

-- Unauthorized immigrants comprised 9% of the state’s workforce (or 1,100,000 workers) in 2010 , according to a report by the Pew Hispanic Center.
+- Unauthorized immigrants comprised 8.9% of the state’s workforce (or 1.2 million workers) in 2012 , according to a report by the Pew Hispanic Center.

 - If all unauthorized immigrants were removed from Texas, the state would lose $69.3 billion in economic activity, $30.8 billion in gross state product, and approximately 403,174 jobs, even accounting for adequate market adjustment time, according to a report by the Perryman Group .

 Immigrants are integral to Texas’s economy as students.

 - Texas’s 64,277 foreign students contributed $1.5 billion to the state’s economy in tuition, fees, and living expenses for the 2013-2014 academic year, according to NAFSA: Association of International Educators .